downthecrop/checkra1n-twrp/README.md

 > Automate TWRP commands to launch checkra1n on arm64 Android

-copies an OpenRecoveryScript (checkra1n.zip) file to `/data/checkra1n` and a recovery command to `/cache/recovery/command` to execute checkra1n for the next launch of TWRP
+Copies an OpenRecoveryScript (checkra1n.zip) file to `/data/checkra1n` and a recovery command to `/cache/recovery/command` to execute checkra1n for the next launch of TWRP

 tl;dr one tap checkra1n execution for Android.